Types of insights supported by Power BI

 Highlights cases where one or two categories have much larger values than other categories.

 Highlights when there are significant changes in trends in a time series of data.

-Detects cases where multiple measures show a correlation between each other when plotted against a dimension in the dataset.
+Detects cases where multiple measures show a similar pattern or trend when plotted against a category or value in the dataset.